Who Gets the Test?

 What to Know About Test Results

-You'll get results in a day or so.
+You'll get results in a few days or so.
 If you test positive, don't worry.
 Your doctor will give you antibiotics during labor that will protect your baby.

 Despite the similar name, group B strep is not related to strep throat.